datastax/nodejs-driver/doc/features/mapper/queries/README.md

 Additionally, `update()` supports conditional clause for [lightweight transactions (CAS)][lwt] that allows to specify the condition that has to be met for the update to occur.
-Please note that using IF conditions will incur a non negligible performance cost on the server-side so this should be used sparingly.
+Please note that using IF conditions will incur a non-negligible performance cost on the server-side so this should be used sparingly.

 ### Usage examples